douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * havaĵo - possession; property
 * haveno - harbor; port
 * havi - to have
-* havigi - to provide; to supply, to afford
+* havigi - to provide; to supply; to afford
 * hazarda - random; accidental
+* hazardigi - to randomize
 * haŝetikedo - hashtag
 * haŭto - skin
+* he? - huh (expression of surprise or questioning)
 * hejma - home
 * hejmbesto - pet
 * hejme - at home